ebonertz/academy/README.md

 Reference switch.js for code examples

+## Falsey Values

+All variables that have been created and set are truthy (and will evaluate to true if they are the condition of a control flow statement) unless they contain one of the seven values listed below:

+* false
+* 0 and -0
+* "" and '' (empty strings)
+* null
+* undefined
+* NaN (Not a Number)

 ## Mapping

 * .forEach() is used to execute the same code on every element in an array but does not change the array and returns undefined.